The Best Shoes for Supination: Your One Stop Shopping Guide

 Saucony Triumph ISO 5 Women

 Talk about a badass sneaker!
-The Saucony Triumph ISO 5 features an engineered jacquard, breathable mesh upper, with a contoured, well-fitting footbed.
+The Saucony Triumph ISO 5 features an engineered jacquard, breathable mesh upper, and a contoured, well-fitting footbed.
 This neutral running shoe is known to be ideal for supinators.
 Ergonomically designed, it will keep your feet comfortable no matter how active you decide to be!

 It comes in blue, blue and navy, or white, purple, and citron.
-These amazing color combos allow you to get the most out of your dollar and truly impress the crowds with a running shoe that provides as much cool factor as it does comfort.
+These amazing color combos allow you to get the most out of your dollar and truly impress the crowds with a running shoe that simply does it all.

 Under Armour Women’s Marbella VI Thong Sneaker

 “Thong sneaker”?
 Count us in!
 The Under Armour Women’s Marbella VI features a performance synthetic strap with soft foam lining for a comfy fit and a footbed built with not one, but two layers of memory foam!
 Lightweight contours provide more cushioning, while a sculpted EVA footsole provides traction, making this pretty much the most supportive flip-flop ever.